 Why the katha matters so much

-One of the most distinctive parts of Satyanarayana Vrat is thekatha sravanam — listening to or reading the sacred story associated with the vrat.
-In many homes, the puja does not feel complete without the katha.
+One of the most distinctive parts of Satyanarayana Vrat is thekatha sravanam β listening to or reading the sacred story associated with the vrat.
+In many homes, the puja does not feel complete without it, and PujaZen's script reflects that: after each of the five chapters, participants hold akshata in the right hand through the story, then offer it at Satyanarayana's feet before aarti β the katha is structurally woven into the ritual, not bolted onto the end of it.

 The katha is important because it teaches the inner meaning of the vrat.
-It emphasizes truthfulness, humility, devotion, keeping one’s word, and remembering the divine with gratitude rather than only in moments of need.
-The ritual and the story belong together.
+It emphasizes truthfulness, humility, devotion, keeping oneβs word, and remembering the divine with gratitude rather than only in moments of need.
+The ritual and the story belong together β for a closer look at why the narrative specifically matters, see why the Satyanarayana katha matters in the vrat.

 Does the puja have to be elaborate?